mathieu-benoit/azure-devops-terraform/README.md

 Terraform deployment with Azure DevOps, leveraging Azure pipelines in [YAML](http://aka.ms/yaml) with [Environment](https://docs.microsoft.com/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#environment) and [Checks](https://docs.microsoft.com/azure/devops/pipelines/process/checks?view=azure-devops).

-# Prerequisites in Azure DevOps

-- to be able to leverage the Multi-stage pipelines Preview feature, [you need to turn it on](https://docs.microsoft.com/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).
-- to be able to install a specific version of Terraform on the agent, [install this Marketplace task](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks)

 # Setup

 ## Azure Storage for TF state